-Ladera Resort in St. Lucia – Seeing is Believing
+Ladera Resort in St. Lucia – Paradise in the Pitons

 For those anticipating an island vacation at the Ladera Resort, you should know that the instant before departing is the best part of your stay.
 To fully understand how this last is best scenario occurs, realize that your emotional farewell is all part of the Ladera plan for exceeding expectations.

 Let’s start with the moment you first opened the hand-carved door to your suite.
 Choosing Ladera wasn’t by accident.
 You were lured by the cutting-edge architectural concept that makes Ladera one of the most unique luxury resorts in the world.

 Prior to booking your vacation you read that Ladera burst onto the Caribbean hotel scene in 1982 by building suites with an open fourth wall.
 This open concept not only provides guests with an exhilarating connection with nature, it also means witnessing a high-definition view of The Pitons, St. Lucia’s lush green, 2,000-foot volcanic mountains.

 No photo on the Internet can prepare you for the 180-degree first impression view from your suite.
 The only thing separating you from The Pitons is your private plunge pool.
 How impressive is the setting you’ve just stepped into?
 The Ladera property is so pristine, so rare, and so treasured, it’s the only resort in St. Lucia located on a Unesco World Heritage site.